 young person with a side job

-and do you work unpaid overtime?
+and do you work overtime without pay?

 -